 One of the main reasons we wrote the Layers of Learning homeschool curriculum was because geography is the poor forgotten third cousin in the world of education, even in homeschooling.
-There was no orderly, comprehensive geography curriculum or series that we could find.
+There was no orderly, comprehensive geography series that covered everything.

-For years I had searched for a curriculum or series of workbooks or guide or ANYTHING that would cover geography concepts, maps, cultures, physical geography, and the fifty US states in an orderly manner.
+For years I had searched for a curriculum or series of workbooks or guide or ANYTHING that would cover geography concepts, maps, cultures, physical geography, and the fifty U.S. states in an orderly manner.
 If possible I wanted such a curriculum to go from 1st grade to 12th grade with increasing difficulty and thoroughness for my growing kids.
-I could find books of maps, cookbooks for food around the world, individual books on countries and states, workbooks on geography skills like reading a map, but absolutely nothing that synthesized these topics into a cohesive and orderly whole — Nothing that helped me organize it and make sure my kids were getting geography concepts they needed to learn to understand their world.
+I could find books of maps, cookbooks for food around the world, individual books on countries and states, and lots of workbooks.
+But I longed to synthesize these topics into a cohesive and orderly whole.
+I wanted something to help my family understand their world in a cohesive way.

 - map making (projections, measuring, cartography)